Is A Financial Adviser The Same As A Mortgage Adviser?

 - General money management

-You will notice that mortgages aren’t normally part and parcel of a financial adviser’s repertoire.
+Most notably, mortgages will not usually be part and parcel of a financial adviser’s repertoire.

-If a financial adviser wants to give mortgage advice however, they will still need to pass CeMAP module 2 and 3 or the equivalent CII qualification.
-Some financial advisers opt not to take the additional qualification, preferring instead to focus on the products mentioned above.
+With that said, should a financial adviser wants to give mortgage advice, they will still need to pass CeMAP module 2 and 3 or the equivalent CII qualification.
+Some financial advisers opt not to take the additional qualification, preferring on other financial sectors and products, with some examples listed above.

 What do Mortgage Advisers do?